 We believe dance is best performed!
 AAB offers many performance opportunities throughout the year ranging from informal recitals to our highly regarded annual holiday Nutcracker ballet that sells out the historic Fox Theatre in downtown Redwood City.
-Our spring recital is another highlight with performances of Alice in Wonderland and Cinderella in recent years.
+Our June recital is another highlight with performances that showcase our talented dancers.
 Every student at AAB regardless of age or ability is invited to audition and our performers typically range in age from 3 to 65.
 Advanced students can also join our performance company Ballet America for more intensive stage training and access to principal roles.

 Our students have successfully auditioned for competitive summer programs with prestigious companies like American Ballet Theatre, Boston Ballet, Joffrey Ballet, and Lines.
 We have had students successfully compete and place in the prestigious YAGP ballet competition.
 Our students have performed professional-level roles like Rose and Snow Queen in Nutcracker with complete artistic and technical mastery.
 We are also very proud of the accomplishments of our students for whom dance has always been recreational, but have still gained so much inner strength, and self-esteem through our program.

 I do not try to dance better than anyone else.
 I only try to dance better than myself.